polyaxon/polyaxon/docs/configuration/custom-run-environment.md

   lang_env: 'C.UTF-8'
 ```

-If you which to use this config `lang_env` definition for all your builds without the need to set it on every Polyaxonfile, you can use the setting page to set a default value for all builds.
+If you wish to use this config `lang_env` definition for all your builds without the need to set it on every Polyaxonfile, you can use the setting page to set a default value for all builds.

 ### Installing libraries with pip